OdedHellman/EVERTHERE/README.md

 # Web Crawler #
 ## Overview  ##
-The purpose of this crawler is to take a CSV file contains URLs of organizations and create a new CSV file that contains for each organization a list of partners domain URLs.
+The purpose of this crawler is to take a CSV file contains domains of organizations and create a new CSV file that contains for each organization a list of partners domain.

 ## Running the Crawler ##